 Design Concept

-Most materials were sourced from community recycling efforts; through the participatory campaign "You Throw, I Pick" the public jointly engaged in art creation and environmental advocacy, highlighting the urgency of marine debris issues and the potential for recycling and reuse.
+The sculpture’s framework is made of about 35 tons of steel, wrapped with approximately 15 tons of plastic waste materials—such as discarded chairs, buckets, toys, and baskets.
+Most materials were sourced from community recycling efforts, inviting public participation through a “You throw, I pick” campaign.
+This interactive approach engaged citizens directly in both art creation and environmental advocacy, highlighting the urgency of marine pollution and the potential of recycling and reuse.